LegalizeAdulthood/iterated-dynamics/ReadMe.md

 - `hc`
-    Help source files with a custom build step on help.src to run the help compiler on the source to generate new fractint.hlp and helpdefs.h files.
+    Help source files with a custom build step on help.src to run the help compiler on the source to generate new id.hlp and helpdefs.h files.
 Automated tests for `hc` are in the subdirectory `tests`.
     Help compiler input source files are in the subdirectory `src`.